 A few ways to do this include optimizing your communication strategy (e.g., segmenting your email lists) and retargeting.
 Retargeting reminds those who’ve visited your site but left without registering for your event.

 Partnering with other businesses improves your visibility, drives attendance, and boosts membership.
-These partnerships are a win-win; you get extra exposure through access to their audience, and the business increases sales through association with your mission and access to your members.
+These partnerships are a win-win; you get extra exposure through access to their audience, and the business increases sales through association with your organization and access to your members.

 Traditionally these partnerships took the form of corporate sponsorships.
 For-profits paid to be associated with specific events and have their branding on marketing materials.